-Pros and cons: Retailers may object to many of these proposals; however, it is worth noting that support for tobacco control policies tends to increase over time, not only among the general public,142-144 but also among affected businesses.
+Pros and cons: Retailers may object to many of these proposals; however, it is worth noting that support for tobacco control policies tends to increase over time, not only among the general public, 142-144 but also among affected businesses.
 For example, when California first passed its 1998 smokefree bar law, only 17.3% of bar owners or staff working in stand-alone bars preferred to work in a smokefree environment; four years later, that figure rose to 50.9%.

-The successful adoption of these policies in many California localities suggests that they are politically feasible.
-A ban on sales of tobacco in pharmacies is particularly popular with the public; however, lowerincome neighborhoods, and neighborhoods with high concentrations of African American and Hispanic residents are likely to benefit least from this policy, since pharmacies typically make up a smaller proportion of tobacco retailers in these neighborhoods.
-Without additional enforcement measures, restricting sales of some or all tobacco products to tobacco-only stores may not achieve significant reductions in youth smoking as in California tobacco-only and vape shops have been found to have the worst records of illegal sales to minors.
-In addition, compared to rural areas, urban areas are likely to see a smaller reduction in the number of tobacco retailers.
+145 to benefit least from this policy, since pharmacies typically make up a smaller proportion of tobacco retailers in these neighborhoods.
+112,147 Without additional enforcement measures, restricting sales of some or all tobacco products to tobacco-only stores may not achieve significant reductions in youth smoking as in California tobacco-only and vape shops have been found to have the worst records of illegal sales to minors.
+148 In addition, compared to rural areas, urban areas are likely to see a smaller reduction in the number of tobacco retailers.
+149